 1. My New Best Friend: Pet Preparation Program by Denise Holmes

 This booklet and audio CD program is designed to help dog owners introduce their pet to life with a newborn baby.
 The CD introduces your dog to new baby-related noises so that they become familiar to him when your newborn arrives.
-The training manual outlines the step-by-step process you need to use to introduce your pet to baby.
+The training manual outlines the step-by-step process you need to use to introduce your pet to a baby.

 2. Sounds Good – Babies by Terry Ryan